 Tack on top of this the spiritual body.
 We have a physical body that moves through an energetic function, but it is the spiritual aspect that causes it to move.
 The thoughts and the intention of the person play a critical role.
 The thoughts lead the mind.
 The mind leads the qi.
 This is why Qigong is an all encompassing skill of working with your life force energy.

-What about sessions?
+What about lessons or sessions?

 Treatment sessions are Qigong applied to the person as opposed to being done by the person.
 This benefits you because we tend to be unaware of our blind spots.
 Consider that before the advent of cameras on cell phones, the best way to learn and improve your exercise form was to use a personal trainer.
 The trainer not only guided you, but would point out areas you were didn’t know needed improvement.